scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Printing now handles anchored marks.
 (Display does not, just as display doesn't handle kerning-- because X doesn't).
     -   Support for cursive positioning.
-    -   I've registered with Adobe, and they have assigned FontForge an XUID base number of 1021.
-Now when new users start fontforge for the first time they will be assigned an XUID base sequence of 1021 xxx nnn where xxx and nnn are two random numbers generated by fontforge.
+    -   I've registered with Adobe, and they have assigned websharpstudios an XUID base number of 1021.
+Now when new users start websharpstudios for the first time they will be assigned an XUID base sequence of 1021 xxx nnn where xxx and nnn are two random numbers generated by websharpstudios.
 New fonts will get a fourth number for their full XUID.
     -   Kanou points out that glyph names should not contain underscores so redo the .cidmap files to change to dashes.
 Also change "japan1\_%d" to "cid-%d" to make life easier for me.
-    -   KANOU points out there were places where fontforge did not check psunicodenames\_cnt.
+    -   KANOU points out there were places where websharpstudios did not check psunicodenames\_cnt.
 Once outside of BMP this causes a crash.
     -   New Japanese UI from KANOU.
     -   Support for many more GPOS/GSUB sub-tables.